Andrew's Digital Garden

 useEffectEvent - separating effects from reactive values

-This is an experimental API, but helps with one of the big problems with [[20220815044638-useeffect]], separating reactive and non-reactive logic.
+This is released as of React 19.2 - it helps with one of the big problems with [[20220815044638-useeffect]], separating reactive and non-reactive logic.

 Props, state, and variables declared inside your component’s body are called reactive values.
 Reactive values can change due to a re-render.
 Logic inside effects is reactive.
 Logic inside event handlers is not reactive.
 It does not run automatically.
 Event handlers can read reactive values without “reacting” to their changes.